Our Services

 Helpful Resources

-Call your doctor if pain worsens, you develop a fever, discharge becomes thick or smelly, the wound opens, or bleeding increases, and seek urgent care for heavy bleeding or rapidly worsening symptoms; there are several factors and step by step actions that can affect your next steps, so see the complete guidance below.
+Contact your doctor if pain worsens, you develop a fever, discharge becomes thick or smelly, the wound reopens, or bleeding increases.
+Seek urgent care for heavy bleeding or rapidly worsening symptoms.
+Because recovery varies based on individual health factors, stitch type, and postpartum care, your next steps may differ.

 If you've had an episiotomy, it's completely normal to wonder: Is this healing the way it should?
 Mild discomfort is expected.
 Severe or worsening symptoms are not.
 Understanding the difference can help you recover confidently and know when to seek care.